-Thanks for your interest in our graduate program.
+Thanks for your interest in our Master's & Doctoral programs.
 We host a great group of graduate students, and we’re always looking for more.
 The GES faculty is committed to providing outstanding teaching and mentorship, and our graduates have strong records of success.
 Our curriculum is designed to nurture spatial thinking and to challenge you to think critically about how people understand and interact with their environments.
 We encourage you to apply for graduate study with us.

-The application deadline to start the graduate program in the Fall semester is February 1.
-We do not offer admission to the graduate program in the Spring semester.
+The application deadline to start the Master's program in the Fall semester is February 1.
+We do not offer admission to our programs in the Spring semester.

 If you are interested in taking graduate coursework prior to admission to the program, you can enroll in UNM as non-matriculated graduate student.
 This will not guarantee admission to the graduate program, but will give you an opportunity to become familiar with the department and become known to our faculty.
 Coursework taken in this way will count toward the degree if you are accepted into and enter the Master's program.
 You may apply for non-matriculated status through the UNM Office of Graduate Studies (http://grad.unm.edu/prospective-students/apply-now.html).

-UNM’s online application will allow you to upload all your necessary documents for application to our program.
+UNM’s online application will allow you to upload all your necessary documents for application to our programs.
 Within the application, make sure to click Application instructions to see program specific requirements.http://www.unm.edu/apply